 - Heat at least 1 inch oil in a deep-sided pot over medium heat to 350°F (175°C).

-- 3. Add the dough balls to the oil in batches, being careful not to crowd the pot.
+- Add the dough balls to the oil in batches, being careful not to crowd the pot.
 Cook, turning frequently, until golden brown on all sides, about 4 minutes.
-Remove with a wire mesh skimmer and transfer to a wire rack placed over a baking sheet or a brown paper bag to drain.
+Use a wire skimmer or slotted spoon to transfer the fritters to a wire rack placed over a baking sheet or a brown paper bag to drain.
 Let cool.

 Make the syrup

-- 4. Stir the sugar and water in a large, wide skillet over low heat until the sugar dissolves, about 5 minutes.
-Stop stirring, increase the heat to medium, and cook until the mixture is slightly thickened and registers 225°F (110°C) on a candy thermometer, about 5 minutes.
+- Increase the heat to medium, and cook, without stirring, until the mixture is slightly thickened and registers 225°F (110°C) on a candy thermometer, about 5 minutes.

-- 5. Meanwhile, remove and discard the cardamom pods and crush the seeds.
-Stir the cardamom seeds into the syrup and keep the syrup at a very gentle simmer.
-As you fry the jamuns, use a slotted spoon to transfer them to the simmering syrup and let soak until soft and moist.
+- After you fry the fritters, use a slotted spoon to transfer them to the simmering syrup and let soak until soft and moist.
 The jamuns will swell in size as they soak up the syrup.
 Let cool and then sprinkle with rose water, if desired.
 (Alternatively, if you prefer slightly crisper, less moist jamuns, you can instead simply drizzle the warm syrup over the cooled fritters and let them stand for at least 3 hours.)

-- Serve the milk fritters, chilled or at room temperature, in a small puddle of the syrup.
-The fritters can be kept in the syrup in a resealable container in the refrigerator for up to 1 month.
+- Serve the milk fritters, chilled or at room temperature, in a small puddle of syrup.
+(You can keep the fritters in the syrup in a resealable container in the refrigerator for up to 1 month.)